fbpic/fbpic/docs/source/advanced/profiling.rst

 Getting the results in a simple text file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Getting the profiling results in a simple text file, allows you
+Dumping the profiling results in a text file allows you
 to quickly profile the execution of a simulation.

 Run the code with